Great Bear Wilderness Fly Fishing on the Middle Fork of the Flathead River

 In 1978, the Great Bear Wilderness Area was established as a corridor linking the Bob Marshall Wilderness and Glacier National Park.
 The park and wilderness areas combined total approximately 3 million acres, one of the largest tract of protected lands in the lower contiguous United States.
 Flowing through the heart of this rugged and beautiful landscape, the Upper Middle Fork of the Flathead River carves its way through the glacial valleys and lush forests of Northwest Montana.
 Years of hard fought conservation efforts have kept this the most pristine river in the nation.

 Until the winter snowpack clears (usually around July 10th), we fly in by commuter plane.
 Your trip begins with a panoramic flight over the wilderness area to a remote airstrip along the headwaters of the Flathead River at Schafer Meadows.
 As the summer season progresses and the river recedes near the headwaters, we access the river at a point where it is navigable via an easy trail.
 This scenic hike ventures through the beautiful Granite Creek valley and takes about two hours.
 If you prefer not to hike in, we can arrange to have a horse carry you.
-Once we reach the river, you’ll spend the remainder of your trip casting to native Westslope cutthroat trout and rainbow trout and camping along the Upper Middle Fork.
+Once we reach the river, you’ll spend the remainder of your trip casting to native Westslope cutthroat trout and rainbow trout and camping along the Upper Middle Fork of the Flathead.

 The rapids of “Spruce Park Gorge”, “Lunch Creek” and “25-Mile Creek” make this a real adventure.
 Trips through June experience exciting whitewater, but if you’re looking for some of the best cutthroat fishing in the northwest then it’s best to come after the first week of July through the end of August.